Chessforeva/Cpp4chess/webserver/winxp/README.txt

   dir *.* /s > content.txt

 Now can see all the files and subfolders here online, read content.txt

+It does not solve 2 byte unicode filenames in various languages, but files always can be renamed or zipped inside a download pack.

 ----
 One of reasons for creating this was Google Colab and python.
 Can easily fetch files and folders and do processing online.